vincenzo-scotti/llm_cstk/README.md

 The search-related functionalities are:
 - **Retrieve document (passage)**: find semantically or lexically similar documents (or document passages) to a given query.
 - **Generating a snippet**: given the query results, highlight the passages more relevant to the query.
-- **Adding new corpora**: add a new document collection to the search in.
+- **Adding new corpora**: add a new document collection to search over.

+In the examples, we assume that the service is listening to port `8666`.

 #### Retrieve document (passage)